ArchivesPortalEuropeFoundation/EAG2012/.github/ISSUE_TEMPLATE/change-request.md

 _List all attributes that should be available with the new element.
 Provide suggestions for specific default values (if applicable)._
 Attribute(s) (with default values):

-## Example for usage of the new / changed element (including potential attributes) in the portal (use case)
+## Example for usage of the new / changed element (including potential attributes)
-_Describe how the new / changed element should be used in the Archives Portal Europe, e.g. in terms of display._
+_Describe how the new / changed element should be used._
 _Write your text after the "Text:" below._
 Text: